-- Unfavourable: Condition objectives are not being met - Partially destroyed: The feature, habitat or processes essential to support it have been removed or irretrievably altered.
+- Favourable: Condition objectives are being met - Unfavourable: Condition objectives are not being met - Partially destroyed: The feature, habitat or processes essential to support it have been removed or irretrievably altered.
 A condition assessment should be carried out on the remaining, intact feature. - Destroyed: The feature, its supporting habitat or processes have been affected (completely or partially) to such an extent that there is no hope of recovery.